jeancroy/fuzz-aldrin-plus/README.md

 Before entering the matching process, the row is initialized with 0.
 Before scoring each row, the LEFT and DIAG register are reset to 0.

-This has the effect of placing a virtual row and column of 0 before the matrix.
-And allow to deal with boundary condition without any special case.
+That strategy has the effect of placing a virtual row and column of 0 before the matrix.
+Moreover, it allows to deal with boundary condition without any special case.

 ### Memory management

-We setup row vector to contain the query.
-So scoring a query of size 5 against a path of size 100, would require a `5x100 = 500` cells matrix.
-Instead we use a 5 item row + some registers.
+We set up the row vector with the size of the query.
+Using a full matrix, scoring a query of size 5 against a path of size 100, would require a 500 cells.
+Instead, we use a 5 item row + some registers.
 This should ease memory management pressure.

-Each character of the query manage it's own best score.
-Or more precisely.
-Each cell `row[j]` manage the best score so far of matching `query[0..j]` until query is fully matched.
+Each character of the query manages its best score.
+More precisely, each cell `row[j]` manage the best score so far of matching `query[0..j]` against candidate[0..i].

 ### Consecutive Score (Neighbourhood) Matrix.

-We cache the consecutive score in a virtual matrix of the same size of score.
-We also use the composite row scheme to do that.
+We cache the consecutive score in a virtual matrix following the same composite row scheme that we do with score values.

-In highlight, (match) we make the consecutive bonus conditional to not breaking the chain before:
+In `fuzzaldrin.score` The candidate entirely determines the Neighbourhood quality.
+It is not affected by which character has been chosen.
+In highlight, (`fuzzaldrin.match`) we further refine the formula to make the consecutive bonus conditional to not breaking the consecutive chain:

-For example query `abcdz` vs subject `abcdzbcdz`.
-Between `abcd` and `bcdz`, `abcd` will win for being sooner in string.
+For example query `abcdz` vs. subject `abcdzbcdz`.
+Between `abcd` and `bcdz`, `abcd` wins for being sooner in the string.
 Now between the two `z`, the first one is isolated and the second one is part of a rank 4 group.
-However given that `bcd` are matched sooner the second z is really an isolated match, so the first one would win.
+However given that `bcd` are matched sooner, the second `z` is an isolated match, so the first `z` wins.

-For performance reason this is not done for filtering.
-However it produce not so intuitive result in highlight and thus it is addressed.

 -------------

 ## Performance

 Let's consider the following autocomplete scenario.
-- Symbol bank have 1000 items.
+- Symbol bank has 1000 items.
-- User receive about 5 suggestion for it's query.
+- The user receives about 5 suggestion for its query.
-- Of those 5, 1 is a case sensitive exact match.
+- Of those 5, 1 is a exact case-sensitive match.
-- That particular user almost always want that case sensitive match.
+- That particular user almost always wants that case sensitive match.

-Should we optimize for case sensitive `indexOf` before trying other things ?
-Our answer to that question will be no. Case sensitive exact match are valuable because they are rare.
+Should we optimize for case sensitive `indexOf` before trying other things?
+Our answer to that question is no.

-Even if the user try to get them, for each one of those we have to reject 995 entry and deal with 4 other kind of match.
+Case sensitive exact match are valuable because they are rare.
+Even if the user tries to get them, for each one of those we have to reject 995 entry and deal with 4 other kinds of matches.

-And that is our first principle for optimization: **Most of the haystack is not the needle**.
-Because rejection of candidate happens often we should be very fast at doing that.
+This is our first principle for optimization: **Most of the haystack is not the needle**.
+Because rejection of candidate happens often, we should be very good at doing that.

-Failing a test for case sensitive `indexOf` tell us exactly nothing for case-insensitive `indexOf` or acronym, or even scattered letters.
+Failing a test for case-sensitive `indexOf` tell us exactly nothing for case-insensitive `indexOf`, or acronyms, or even scattered letters.
 That test is too specific.
-To reject match efficiently we should aim for the lowest common denominator: scattered case-insensitive match.
+To reject match efficiently, we should aim for the lowest common denominator: scattered case-insensitive match.

-And that is exactly the purpose of `isMatch`
+This is exactly the purpose of `isMatch`.

 ### Most of the haystack is not the needle

-That sentence is true at the candidate level, but also at the character level.
+We just have shown how that sentence applies at the candidate level, but it is also at the character level.

 **Let's consider this line: `if (subject_lw[i] == query_lw[j])`**
-This test for match points (or hits).
-It refer to the `diag+1` in the above algorithm description, with the `+1` being refined to handle different level of character and neighbourhood similarity.
+This test is for match points (or hits).
+It refers to the `diag+1` in the algorithm description, with the `+1` being refined to handle the differents levels of character and neighborhood similarity.

 **How often is that condition true ?**

 Let's consider an alphabet that contain 26 lowercase letters, 10 numbers, a few symbols ` _!?=<>`.
-That's a 40+ symbol alphabet.
+That is a 40+ symbol alphabet.
 Under a uniform usage model of those symbols, we have the hit condition occurs about 2.5% of the time (1/40).
-If we suppose only 10-20 of those character are popular the hit rate is about 5-10%.
+If we suppose only 10-20 of those characters are popular, the hit rate is about 5-10%.

-This mean we'll try to minimize the number of operation that happens outside of math points.
-Increasing the cost of a hit, while deceasing the cost of non hits looks like a possibly worthwhile proposition.
+This means we'll try to minimize the number of operation that happens outside of math points.
+In that context, increasing the cost of a hit, while decreasing the cost of non-hits looks like a possibly worthwhile proposition.

-A connonical example of this is that, instead of testing each character against the list of separator, setting a flag for next character being a start-of-word, we first comfirm a match then look behind for separator.
-The characterisation works is sometime repeated more than once, but so far this scheme benchmarked better than alternatives we have tried to avoid doing extra work.
+A canonical example of this is that, instead of testing each character against the list of separators, setting a flag for next character being a start-of-word, we first confirm a match then look behind for separator.
+This characterization work is sometimes repeated more than once, but so far this scheme benchmarked better than alternatives we have tried to avoid doing extra work.

 Having work concentrated at hit points is also a natural fit to our logic, the most expensive part being to determine how to score similarity between characters (including context similarity).
-However, it also means we'll want to somewhat control the number of positive hit we'll compute - that's the purpose of missed hit optimisation.
+However, it also means we'll want to have some control over the number of positive hits we'll compute - that is the purpose of missed hit optimisation.

-### What about stack of needles ?
+### What about a stack of needles?

-To the extend the user is searching for a specific resource this should be uncommon.
+To the extent the user is searching for a specific resource, this should be uncommon.

-It can still happens in some situation such as:
+It can still happen in some situation such as:
  - Search is carried as user type (the query is not intentional)
- - Intentional query is not fully typed, match-all is a temporary step.
+ - The intentional query is not fully typed, match-all is a temporary step.

-One way to deal with that is to not use the full matching algorithm when we can deal with something simpler.
+One way to deal with that is not to use the full matching algorithm when we can deal with something simpler.
+This is what we have done while searching for `indexOf` instance.
-Example `indexOf` instance.
-In an ideal world we would not use it because corner cases cause problem.
-But the next best option is to use exactly the same scoring algorithm for consecutive in optimal alignment and `indexOf`.

-One special note: Acronym still have to be checked even if we have an exact match.

-For example query `su` against `StatusUrl`.
-As an exact match it's poor: 'Statu**sU**rl' middle of word and wrong case.
-However as an acronym it's great: '**S**tatus**U**rl'.
-That motivated us to create the specialized `scoreAcronyms`
+One special note: Acronym still have to be checked even if we have an exact match: for example query `su` against `StatusUrl`.
+As an exact match it is poor: 'Statu**sU**rl' is a middle of word match and have the wrong case.
+However as an acronym it is great: '**S**tatus**U**rl'.
+That motivated us to create the specialized `scoreAcronyms`.

-What is nice is that while `scoreAcronyms` was created to speed up exact search, it also provided very valuable information for accuracy.
-It latter became a corner stone in the processing of accidental acronym.
+What is nice is that while `scoreAcronyms` was created to speed up exact matches search, it also provided very valuable information for accuracy.
+It later became a corner stone in the processing of accidental acronym.

-The result is that for exact match and exact acronym match we bypass the optimal alignment algorithm, giving very fast results.
+The result is that for exact matches and exact acronym matches we bypass the optimal alignment algorithm, giving very fast results.
-We still have to deal with fuzzier stack of needles and the next two optimization address this.
+We still have to deal with fuzzier stacks of needles and the next two optimization address this.

 ### Hit Miss Optimization.

 A hit occurs when character of query is also in the subject.
  - Every (i,j) such that subject[i] == query[j], in lowercase.

-A missed hit occurs when a hit does not improve score.
+A missed hit occurs when a hit does not improve the score.

 To guarantee optimal alignment, every hit has to be considered.
-However when candidate are long (deep path) & query contains popular character (vowels) , we can spend a huge amount of time scoring accidental hit.
+However when candidate are long (deep path) & query contains common use character, for example, vowels , we can spend a huge amount of time scoring accidental hits.

-So we use number of missed hit as a heuristic for unlikely to improve.
+So we use the number of missed hit as a heuristic for current score that are unlikely to improve.
 Let's score `itc` vs `ImportanceTableControl`

 - `I` of `Importance`: First occurrence, improve over none.
 - `t` of `Importance`: First occurrence, improve over none.
 - `c` of `Importance`: First occurrence, improve over none.
-- `T` of `Table` : Acronym match, improve over isolated middle of word.
+- `T` of `Table` : Acronym match, improve over an isolated middle of word.
-- `C` of `Control` : Acronym match, improve over isolated middle of word.
+- `C` of `Control` : Acronym match, improve over an isolated middle of word.
 - `t` of `Control`: no improvement over acronym `T`: first hit miss.

-- After a certain threshold of hit miss we can consider it's unlikely the score will get better
+- After a certain threshold of missed hit we can consider it is unlikely the score will improve by much.
 - Despite above example hit miss optimization do not affect scoring of exact match (sub-string or acronym)
 - There are some legitimate use for hit miss, for example while scoring query `Mississippi` each positive match for `s` or `i` may trigger up to 3 hit miss on the other occurrence of that letter in query.

-- For that reason we propose counting consecutive hit miss and having maximum one hit miss per character of subject.
+- For that reason, we propose counting consecutive hit miss and having a maximum of one hit miss per character of the subject.

-**Q:** Does this grantee improvement over leftmost alignment ?
+**Q:** Does this grantee improvement over leftmost alignment?
-**A:** It'll often be the case but no guarantee on pathological match.
+**A:** It'll often be the case but no guarantee on pathological matches.
- For example, in query `abcde` against candidate '**abc**abcabcabcabcabcabc_de' we may trigger the miss count before matching `de`.
+ For example, in query `abcde` against candidate '**abc**abcabcabcabcabcabczde' we may trigger the miss count before matching `de`.
 It'll still be registered as a match and probably a good one with `abc` at the start, `de` will be scored as optional characters not present.

 Candidate  'abcabcabcabcabcabc**abcde**' will not have any problem because it does not affect exact match.

-Real example is searching `index` in the benchmark.
+A real world example is searching `index` in the benchmark.
 Where `i`, `n`, `d`, `e` exist scattered in folder name, but x exist in the extension `.txt`.
-However the whole point of this PR is to prefer structured match to scattered one so this might not be a problem.
+However, the whole point of this project is to prefer structured match to scattered one so this might not be a problem.

 ### High Positive count mitigation
 **[option `maxInners`, disabled by default]**

-A lot of the speed of this PR come from the idea that rejection happens often and we need to be very efficient on them to offset slower higher quality match.
-Unfortunately some query will match against almost everything.
+A lot of the speed of this PR come from the idea that rejection happens often, and we need to be very efficient on them to offset slower higher quality match.
+Unfortunately, some query will match against almost everything.

 - Fast short-circuit path for exact substring acronym help a lot.
 - Missed hit heuristic also help a lot for general purpose match.

-However we may still be too slow for interactive time query on large data set.
+However, we may still be too slow for interactive time query on large data set.
 This is why `maxInners` option is provided.

 This is the maximum number of positive candidate we collect before sorting and returning the list.